Skip to Content

 Defending Clients Charged With Vehicular Homicide in Knox County

 Are you facing a vehicular homicide charge in Tennessee?
-Call the Law Office of Joseph A. Fanduzz today at (865) 896-9971 or contact us online to schedule a meeting with our vehicular homicide attorney in Knoxville!
+Call the Law Office of Joseph A. Fanduzz today at (865) 896-9971 or contact us online to schedule a FREE meeting with our vehicular homicide attorney in Knoxville!
+We're available 24/7!

 Is Vehicular Homicide a Felony in Tennessee?